Edward Cavendish, 10th Duke of Devonshire: Marriage and children

 The Duke's sister Dorothy was married to Prime Minister Harold Macmillan.
-The Duke's younger brother Charles was married to dancer Adele Astaire, sister of Fred Astaire.
+The Duke's younger brother Charles was married to American dancer Adele Astaire, sister of Fred Astaire.

 Death

-On 26 November 1950, he suffered a heart attack and died in Eastbourne in the presence of his general practitioner, John Bodkin Adams, the suspected serial killer.
+On 26 November 1950, he suffered a heart attack and died at his home Compton Place, Eastbourne, in the presence of his general practitioner, John Bodkin Adams, the suspected serial killer.
 Despite the fact that the duke had not seen a doctor in the 14 days before his death, the coroner was not notified as he should have been.
 Adams signed the death certificate stating that the Duke died of natural causes.

 Thirteen days earlier, Edith Alice Morrell – another patient of Adams – had also died.
 Historian Pamela Cullen speculates that as the Duke was the head of British freemasonry, Adams – a member of the fundamentalist Plymouth Brethren – would have been motivated to withhold the necessary vital treatment, since the "Grandmaster of England would have been seen by some of the Plymouth Brethren as Satan incarnate".
 No proper police investigation was ever conducted into the death, but the duke's son, Andrew, later said "it should perhaps be noted that this doctor was not appointed to look after the health of my two younger sisters, who were then in their teens"; Adams had a reputation for grooming older patients in order to extract bequests.

 Adams was tried in 1957 for Morrell's murder but controversially acquitted.
 The prosecutor was Attorney-General Sir Reginald Manningham-Buller, a distant cousin of the Duke (via their shared ancestor, George Cavendish).
 Cullen has questioned why Manningham-Buller failed to question Adams regarding the Duke's death, and suggests that he was wary of drawing attention to Prime Minister Harold Macmillan (the Duke's brother-in-law) and specifically to his wife who was having an extramarital affair with Robert Boothby at the time.

 Home Office pathologist Francis Camps linked Adams to 163 suspicious deaths in total, which would make him a precursor to Harold Shipman.

 The Duke's body was buried in the churchyard at Edensor, Derbyshire, near Chatsworth.